Evizzo/Banking-and-ATM-system/README.md

 # **Overview**

-This project is a Banking and ATM System developed using Java, MySQL, and .fxml files for the frontend.
+This project is a Banking and ATM System developed using Java, MySQL, and JavaFX for the frontend.
 It provides functionalities for user registration, login, account management, transaction processing, and administrative tasks like exporting the database in .csv format.
 Additionally, it tracks the real-time value of Bitcoin.